-The Government of the People’s Republic of Bangladesh has declared 28 April as “National Legal Aid Day” in 2013, with a view to spreading the message of government legal aid activities at the grassroots level and to create greater public awareness about government legal services.
-The National Legal Aid Day is celebrated annually on 28 April.
+The Government of the People’s Republic of Bangladesh has declared 28 April as “National Legal Aid Day” in 2013, with a view to spreading the message of government legal help activities at the grassroots level and to create greater public awareness about government legal services.
+National Legal Aid Day is celebrated annually on 28 April.

-Functions of the Legal Aid
+Functions of the Legal help

-In the District Legal Aid Office, the government has appointed “Legal Aid Officer” who is a judge in the rank of Assistant Judge / Senior Assistant Judge.
+In the District Legal Aid Office, the government has appointed a “Legal Aid Officer” who is a judge in the rank of Assistant Judge / Senior Assistant Judge.
 To ensure government legal aid services in the country’s highest court, the government has established “The Supreme Court Legal Aid Office” in 2015.

 Special committees have been formed in the Chowki Court and labor courts.
-The government is providing legal assistance to the marginalized people to ensure access to justice through these committees and Legal Aid Offices, under the supervision of “National Legal Aid Services Organization”.
+The government is providing legal assistance to the marginalized people to ensure access to justice through these committees and Legal Aid Offices, under the supervision of the “National Legal Aid Services Organization”.

 Statistics of Legal Aid help in the Judicial proceedings

-Legal advice is provided from the District Legal Aid Office, the Supreme Court Legal Aid Office and the Labor Court Legal Aid Cell offices.
+Legal advice is provided from the District Legal Aid Office, the Supreme Court Legal Aid Office, and the Labor Court Legal Aid Cell offices.

-As per Legal Aid Policy, 2014, any person can avail legal advice/ counseling services under the Government Legal Aid Program.
+As per Legal Aid Policy, 2014, any person can avail of legal advice/ counseling services under the Government Legal Aid Program.
 A total of 54,575 people have received legal advice/ counseling services during the fiscal year 2018-2019.

 Through mediations, 89,06,205/- (Eighty Nine Lac Six thousand two hundred five) taka has been recovered for the helpless labors.

-Equality before the law, equal protection of the law and rule of law which are all guaranteed by the constitution of the Republic will cease to be effective if the poor and vulnerable sectors of the populace are not properly provided with a legal aid facility or legal aid mechanism which has to be properly implemented.
+Equality before the law, equal protection of the law, and rule of law which are all guaranteed by the constitution of the Republic will cease to be effective if the poor and vulnerable sectors of the populace are not properly provided with a legal aid facility or legal aid mechanism which has to be properly implemented.